 Don’t give too much pressure while pushing or bending the wire, otherwise, it may cut your gums or cheek and deform the entire wires or brackets.

-After you are done, open and close your mouth 2-3 times and then touch the area of braces, where the wire was loose, to feel whether there is any discomfort.
+After you are done, open and close your mouth 2-3 times and then touch the area of the braces, where the wire was loose, to feel whether there is any discomfort.

 If the problem persists, you may try other methods or make an appointment with your orthodontist as soon as possible.